How to open a fee free account in Singapore: Options from Banks and Specialist Services

 You can open many accounts from Singapore banks online or via the bank’s own app.
 However you’ll usually need to be signed up to SingPass to get started, and if you’re not a Singapore citizen or PR you’ll also often need to upload a few extra documents to show you’re legally resident.

-Normally to open a fee free account from a regular bank you’ll need:
+Normally to open a fee free account from a bank you’ll need:

 Proof of identity